DanAtCape/Create-Loadable-File/Create_Loadable_File.md

 ![VP3 Shortcut](/images/Capetest_VP3ControlPanelShortcut.png)<br>

-Open the Livecode stack that has the *Bonsai Tags* page (e.g., SimpleTank.rev).
+Open the Livecode stack that has the *Bonsai Tags* page (*e.g.*, SimpleTank.rev).
 Then load the VP Link tag database for the simulation to be used on the Bonsai Brain.<br>

 **2.)
 Select Tags For The Brain**<br>